Superior Car Storage & Transportation

 Checking for brake drum ovality.

-As part of our enhanced storage maintenance programme we use the brake roller tester to exercise the brakes to avoid sticking brake cylinders & brake callipers etc, & also to keep all brake friction surface areas smooth, clean & free from any corrosion.
+As part of our enhanced race car and sports car storage in East Sussex and Kent maintenance programme we use the brake roller tester to exercise the brakes to avoid sticking brake cylinders & brake callipers etc, & also to keep all brake friction surface areas smooth, clean & free from any corrosion.
 This equipment removes the need for a road test for this particular exercise.
 At the same time we also check the overall braking efficiency as mentioned above.

 Transport Questions and Answers